LeonardosGitHub/agility18_iControl_LX_Lab/docs/class1/module4/lab1.rst

    * inside the app folder, another folder called ``nodejs`` that will contain your extension

 #.
 Let's create our directory tree.
-On your iWorkflow platform, execute:
+On your BIG-IP platform, execute:

    ``mkdir -p /var/config/rest/iapps/HelloWorld/nodejs/``